 MORE CROCKPOT RECIPES!

 If you love using the crockpot to make dinner time easy, I have some tasty recipes for you to check out below!
-And if you want to see all of my slow cooker recipes click here.

 - My French dip sandwich is the most popular recipe on this site!